GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are some basic techniques to control complexity.
-Fundamentally, I divide and conquer, break things down, and try to write reasonably precise descriptions of what each piece is supposed to do.
+> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
 >
-> ~ *Butler Lampson*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts